|PLAYERS |||| CURRENT SQUAD |||| X-PLAYER FILES |||| CHAIRBOYS DREAM TEAM |||| HOME|

 Continued his impressive form into the 2014/15 season and on Saturday 7th March 2015 clocked up his 100th consecutive First Team game for the Wanderers when he stepped out against Southend United.
 His record came with the player still only at the age of 21.
 Went on to make his 100th consecutive Football League appearance in the final game of the regular 2014/15 season (away to Northampton Town) but suffered an injury and consequently missed the play-off games.

-Speculation on his departure from Wanderers continued at the start of the 2015/16 season with medis reports suggesting links to Aston Villa.
-In October 2014 he lost his ever-present Football League record for Wanderers when injury prevented him from appearing in the 'League Two' game with Carlisle.
+Speculation on his departure from Wanderers continued at the start of the 2015/16 season with media reports suggesting links to Aston Villa.
+On 24th October 2015 he lost his ever-present Football League record for Wanderers when injury prevented him from appearing in the 'League Two' game with Carlisle.
 In January 2016 a red card versus Morecambe ruled him out of the following week's home FA Cup tie with Aston Villa but a draw with the Premiership strugglers enabled Ingram to finally take the 'big stage' in the replay at Villa Park.

 Three days after the tie at Villa Park a deal with Queens Park Rangers was confirmed - the then 22 year old signing a four and a half year deal with the Championship side.
 Commenting on the deal, Manager Gareth Ainsworth said: "It’s a fantastic move for Matt Ingram.
 He was so young coming into the team three years ago, and has been absolutely consistent and he deserves to prove himself at a higher level.
 I believe he is destined for the Premier League and one day we will see him there.
 He is going to make his mark on football and we have got nothing but pride here for what that young man has achieved."